capmeth/acid/docsite/docs/getting-started.md

 acid --http-server --watch
 ```

-Head to the *Config Quick Reference* section of these docs to see all the config & CLI options!
+Head to the [configuration](section/configure) pages of these docs to see all the config & CLI options!

 ## Programmatic Access